 What, Why, Where, How, When at Cedar Lane

-On April 2, 2017, the Board of Trustees unanimously voted for Cedar Lane to become a Physical Sanctuary Congregation, subject to congregational approval by vote at our May 21 Annual Meeting.
+On April 2, 2017, the Board of Trustees unanimously voted for Cedar Lane to become a Physical Sanctuary Congregation and the Congregation concurred, voting overwhelmingly to do so at its May 21, 2017, Annual Meeting.

-From now until May 21, Cedar Lane’s Immigrant Justice Ministry Team is leading a period of “discernment” – church-wide learning and discussion on what being a physical sanctuary means, whether we should become one, how it would happen, what form it would take, and how it would impact Cedar Lane and the community.
-[Read the Board’s Resolution and this Fact Sheet here.]
+Between those dates, Cedar Lane’s Immigrant Justice Ministry Team led a period of “discernment” – church-wide learning and discussion on what being a physical sanctuary means, whether we should become one, how it would happen, what form it would take, and how it would impact Cedar Lane and the community.
+The IJM Team created information displays and chatted with attendees after every Sunday worship service, held mini-presentations and Q&A sessions at church committee meetings, and invited members to attend 5 Q&A meetings about becoming a Sanctuary Church.
+The Team also established its own email address – firstname.lastname@example.org - as a portal for comments and participation by members.
+[Read the Board’s Resolution for Sanctuary here and the Congregational Resolution here.]

 Cedar Lane has signed the UUA Declaration of Conscience regarding immigration rights as a moral issue.
 Our pledge is to live our shared UU values, visibly working for justice in our community.